Beam me up, Scotty! A safe re-entry need not be science fiction.

 When they finally emerged from their “pods” they would stumble around for a while trying to get oriented to their new reality.
 Some left their pods ready to go, for others, it took time.

-While transitioning back to work after weeks of social distancing and isolation is certainly unprecedented in our lifetime, it is by no means unmanageable.
+While transitioning back to work after social distancing and isolation is certainly unprecedented in our lifetime, it is by no means unmanageable.

 Here are 5 things to consider when your organization is ready for crew re-entry.